Previously in Four months in Peru: Climbing volcanoes, exploring the unknown and a whole lot of snow.

 There is a fixed bolt in one of those rocks, at the top of the first pitch – according to Iván it was put there recently by the president of the Bolivian guiding association – and that makes things a bit easier.
 Unless you don't see it of course, and waste time building a belay with a couple of snow anchors a little bit lower.
 But I'm getting ahead of myself now.

 Ausangate high camp is actually quite an interesting place.
-The steep headwall starts just a few minutes to the west.
-It's is not really flat, so we had to work for a while with our ice tools and a shovel to fashion a couple of level areas in the snow.
-We also created a barrier of snow between us and the steep headwall, to catch anything small that might come tumbling down.
+The steep headwall starts just off to the west.
+The area is not really flat, so we had to work for a while with our ice tools and a shovel to fashion a couple of level areas in the snow.
+We also created a barrier of snow between us and the headwall, to catch anything small that might come tumbling down.
 Not that there was anything that looked threatening above us, but with a steep slope you never know.
 Immediately north of our camp was a large crevasse.

 The opening of my tent was facing east, away from the wall, in the direction where we came from, and if I would walk more than two meters, I would literally fall off the mountain.
 This was not a good place for those suffering from sleep-walking.